-Our revenue is highly dependent on a small number of clients and the loss of, or material reduction in, revenue from any one of our major clients could significantly harm our results of operations and financial condition.
+Our revenue is highly dependent on a small number of clients, and the loss of, or material reduction in, revenue from any one of our major clients could significantly harm our results of operations and financial condition.

-We have historically earned, and believe that over the next few fiscal years we will continue to earn, a significant portion of our revenue from a limited number of clients.
-For instance, we generated approximately 32%, 35% and 39% of our revenue in our fiscal years ended March 31, 2015, 2014 and 2013, respectively, from our top three clients during those periods.
-For the fiscal year ended March 31, 2015, BT, AIG Global Services, Inc. (primarily through its affiliates, Chartis Global Claims Services, Inc. and Chartis Global Services, Inc.) ("AIG"), and JPMC accounted for 12.4%, 10.5% and 9.1% of our total revenue respectively.
-In addition, during the fiscal years ended March 31, 2015 and 2014, 87%, 89% respectively, of our revenue came from clients to whom we had been providing services for at least one year.
+As a result of the Polaris acquisition, Citi will become our largest client and we have historically earned, and believe that over the next few fiscal years we will continue to earn, a significant portion of our revenue from a limited number of clients.
+For our fiscal years ended March 31, 2016, 2015 and 2014, our top two clients (excluding Citi, which reflects only 29 days of consolidated Citi revenues for our fiscal year ended March 31, 2016 due to the Polaris acquisition closing on March 3, 2016), generated approximately 19%, 23%, and 25% of our revenue respectively.
+For the fiscal year ended March 31, 2016, AIG accounted for 10% and BT accounted for 9% of our total revenue respectively.
+In addition, during the fiscal years ended March 31, 2016 and 2015, 85% and 87% respectively, of our revenue came from clients to whom we had been providing services for at least one year.
 The loss of, or material reduction in, revenue from any one of our major clients could materially reduce our total revenue, harm our reputation in the industry and/or reduce our ability to accurately predict our revenue, net income and cash flow.
 The loss of, or material reduction in revenue from any one of our major clients could also adversely affect our gross profit and utilization as we seek to redeploy resources previously dedicated to that client.
 Generally, our clients retain us on a non-exclusive, engagement-by-engagement basis, rather than under exclusive long-term contracts and may typically terminate or reduce our engagements without termination related penalties.
-Accordingly, we cannot assure you that revenue from our major clients will not be significantly reduced in the future, including from factors unrelated to our performance or work product such as consolidation by or among our clients or the acquisition of a client.
+Accordingly, we cannot assure you that revenue from our major clients will not be significantly reduced in the future, including from factors unrelated to our performance or work product such as consolidation by or among our clients, or the acquisition of a client or cost savings initiatives of our clients which may result in immediate lower external spend by our clients.
 Further, the loss of, or material reduction in revenue from any one of our major clients has required, and could in the future require, us to increase involuntary attrition.
 This could have a material adverse effect on our attrition rate and make it more difficult for us to attract and retain IT professionals in the future.